 \subsection{Inference footprint after LoRA merging}

 After each stage we merge the finished LoRA into the frozen backbone, so only one 4-bit adapter is carried at inference.
 Table~\ref{tab:merge-memory} shows equal-or-lower memory than a single-adapter baseline.
-Together with the accuracy gains in Table~\ref{tab:results-main}, merging achieves a strictly better accuracy–memory trade-off than training/keeping multiple adapters.
+Together with the accuracy gains in Table~\ref{tab:results-main}, merging achieves a strictly better accuracy-memory trade-off than training/keeping multiple adapters.